japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveSubquery.md

 apply(plan: LogicalPlan): LogicalPlan
 ----

-`apply` transforms the input link:spark-sql-LogicalPlan.adoc[logical plan] as follows:
+`apply` transforms the input spark-sql-LogicalPlan.md[logical plan] as follows:

 .
-For link:spark-sql-LogicalPlan-Filter.adoc[Filter] operators with an link:spark-sql-LogicalPlan-Aggregate.adoc[Aggregate] operator (as the link:spark-sql-LogicalPlan-Filter.adoc#child[child] operator) and the link:spark-sql-LogicalPlan.adoc#childrenResolved[children resolved], `apply` <<resolveSubQueries, resolves subquery expressions (ScalarSubquery, Exists and In)>> with the `Filter` operator and the plans with the `Aggregate` operator and its single link:spark-sql-LogicalPlan-Aggregate.adoc#child[child]
+For spark-sql-LogicalPlan-Filter.md[Filter] operators with an spark-sql-LogicalPlan-Aggregate.md[Aggregate] operator (as the spark-sql-LogicalPlan-Filter.md#child[child] operator) and the spark-sql-LogicalPlan.md#childrenResolved[children resolved], `apply` <<resolveSubQueries, resolves subquery expressions (ScalarSubquery, Exists and In)>> with the `Filter` operator and the plans with the `Aggregate` operator and its single spark-sql-LogicalPlan-Aggregate.md#child[child]

 .
-For link:spark-sql-LogicalPlan.adoc#UnaryNode[unary operators] with the link:spark-sql-LogicalPlan.adoc#childrenResolved[children resolved], `apply` <<resolveSubQueries, resolves subquery expressions (ScalarSubquery, Exists and In)>> with the unary operator and its single child
+For spark-sql-LogicalPlan.md#UnaryNode[unary operators] with the spark-sql-LogicalPlan.md#childrenResolved[children resolved], `apply` <<resolveSubQueries, resolves subquery expressions (ScalarSubquery, Exists and In)>> with the unary operator and its single child

 `apply` is part of [Rule](catalyst/Rule.md#apply) abstraction.